Home > Pies, Tarts, and Crisps > Gluten Free Mini Apple Pie

 Will a cup4cup gluten free flour blend work?

 You can try it.
-Though, I find the cup4cup blends to be drier than the blends I use.
+However, I find the cup4cup blends to be drier than the blends I use.
 You may want to add another tablespoon of butter and/or more water.

 The dough is crumbly when I try to roll it out.
 What should I do?